Feeding your baby (aged nine months to a year)

 - savoury first course of starchy food like meat, fish or pulses with vegetables

-- second course (pudding) of milk or fruit, or both
+- second course of milk, fruit or both

 Diluted fruit juice can also be used if it is well diluted (one part juice to 10 parts water).

-Remember that cow’s milk must not be given as a drink until your baby is one year old however, it can be used for mixing into foods like cereal or mashed potato.
+Cow’s milk must not be given as a drink until your baby is one year old.
+However, it can be used for mixing into foods like cereal or mashed potatoes.

 Getting enough iron